llee-125/Junk/README.md

 # Junk

-## This is a test to see if it takes place--this is a typo!
+##  This is a testing to see if it takes place--this is a typo!

 - ALWAYS PULL FROM MAIN BRANCH
-- EDIT
+- EDIT THIS FILE!!!

+The file should
+have this code
+in it
+because it works

 - Daniel has changed some code.......